About key-value targeting

 search=.
 Next, make sure your webmaster has set it up so that when a user searches for a term, the key-value

-search=search_term will be passed to your ad tags.
-Once that's in place, you can target ads in DoubleClick for Publishers to the search term honda by targeting
+search=search_term is passed to your ad tags.
+Once that's in place, you can target ads in DFP to the search term

-search=honda in the key-value section of the line item screen.
-Then, whenever a user searches for the word honda, your line item will appear.
+search=autoco in the key-value section of the line item screen.
+Then, whenever a user searches for the word

-That would be an effective targeting solution for your Honda ads, but you'd probably see very few impressions for this ad.
-That's because DoubleClick for Publishers uses exact match by default when targeting key-values.
-This means that unless the key-value in your ad tag matches the key-value targeted by the line item exactly, the line item won't deliver to that ad tag.
+That would be an effective targeting solution for your Autoco ads, but you'd probably see very few impressions for this ad because DFP uses exact match by default when targeting key-values.
+Unless the key-value in your ad tag exactly matches the key-value targeted by the line item, the line item won't deliver to that ad tag.
 In the example above, if the line item is targeting

-search=honda civic) don't match up exactly with what the line item targeted in DoubleClick for Publishers (
+search=autoco coupe) don't match exactly with the line item targeted in DoubleClick for Publishers (

 Target line items to demographic groups